chrisjin/MedicalTile/README.md

 * Image processing algorithms including morphological algorithms, watershed algorithm, registration etc.
 * Data visualization.
 * 3D image series or 4D image, time-density curve of a ROI
 * Extremely extensible.
-Any one can add plugins as DLL to it without recompiling the whole project.

-Screeshot
+      * Add new algorithms
+      * Add new data types
+      * Add new visualization panels for data Screeshot
 ------------------------
 ####Images of a swine taken by a MRI